 If you haven't got a copier or scanner, your local Citizens Advice or public library should be able to help you, but you might have to pay a small charge.

-Send your PIP form back within 1 month
+Send your PIP form back on time

 You must send back the form within 1 month of the date on the letter.
 The deadline will be shown on the DWP letter that comes with your claim form.

 If you miss the deadline, the DWP will assume you no longer want to apply for PIP.
 Your claim will end.